 This is why is it essential that YOU as a promoter take responsibility and hire knowledgeable and certified officials – This is necessary to ensure all fights are fair and most importantly conducted in the safest manner possible to both competitors, officials and spectators.

-JLP founder, James Lehart has been officially certified by renowned MMA referee Marc Goddard – James has been educated to the highest standard on all the latest judging and refereeing protocols for both amateur and professional bouts, as well as ensuring all judging is completed correctly, and the correct medical services are in place before the beginning of each event, and fight.
-James has been educated by Marc under the 2018 IMAF (International Martial Arts Federation) rule set which is the standard rule set used by professional referees in the United Kingdom.
+JLP founder, James Lehart is a fully trained mixed martial arts referee – James has been educated to the highest standard on all the latest judging and refereeing protocols for both amateur and professional bouts, as well as ensuring all judging is completed correctly, and the correct medical services are in place before the beginning of each event, and fight.
+James has been educated by Marc under the 2018 IMMAF (International Mixed Martial Arts Federation) rule set which is the standard rule set used by professional referees in the United Kingdom.

 JLP can provide officiating services, working alongside judges and other referees James can act as the head referee to ensure your event runs smoothly and most importantly legitimately – This includes ensuring score cards are collected during the end of each round, time keepers are present with TWO clocks, all judges are independent of gyms and fighters, referees are independent and updated on the latest rules.

 Please contact us to discuss officiating for your event.